UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   )
   AND
   (
-    ("health education" OR "health polic*" OR "health organization$" OR "health service$" OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"
+    ("global health" OR "health behavior$" OR"health education" OR "health polic*" OR "health organization$" OR "health service$"
+    OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"

     OR	"infectious disease$" OR "communicable disease$" OR "contagious disease$" OR "transmissible disease$"